 - The format or placement of the ad interrupts their browsing experience.

-Once you’re eligible, you can check your scores in the User First card on your AdSense homepage.
+Once you’re eligible, you can check your ratings in the User First card on your AdSense homepage.

-Important: Note that a red score means that you don't currently have access to the benefits (e.g., improved ad performance) of the User First beta program.
+Important: A red rating means that you don't currently have access to the rewards (e.g., improved ad performance) of the User First beta program.

-Note that when we don’t have enough data to calculate your score, we’re unable to provide the benefits of the User First beta program.
+Note that when we don’t have enough data to calculate your rating, you're unable to unlock all the rewards of the User First beta program.

 Here are our recommendations if you need help to improve the user experience on your site: